goncrust/MBSim/README.md

 ### Keyboard support

-You cane use your keyboard's numpad to navigate through the menus.
+You can use your keyboard's numpad to navigate through the menus.

 ## Get Started